NeoArcanjo/pow/lib/extensions/invitation/README.md

 This extension will set up a basic invitation system where users can invite other users to join.
 If `:email` field exists on the user struct an e-mail is sent out with an invitation link.
 Otherwise a page with the invitation link is shown.

-Invited users are persisted in the database without a password.
+Invited users are persisted in the database without a token_sacdigital.
 Only the user id will be validated when the user is invited, but `changeset/2` on your user schema will be used for when the user accepts the invitation.

 To prevent information leak, the invited user will, to the inviter, appear as succesfully invited even if the user couldn't be created due to unique constraint error on `:email`.
 No e-mail will be sent out.
 If `pow_prevent_information_leak: false` is set in `conn.private` the form with error will be shown instead.